sah-automation/ecommerce-AI-voice-assistant/architecture.md

 # Project Architecture: E-commerce AI Voice Assistant

-This project implements a sophisticated AI-powered voice assistant for **SAH Kitchen**, a commercial kitchen equipment provider.
+This project implements a sophisticated AI-powered voice assistant for **Ecommerce** store.
 The system integrates **Vapi** for voice orchestration and **n8n** for backend logic, automation, and third-party integrations.

 ## System Overview